 Ordinance (HCAO), but it applies only to employees covered by SFO’s Quality Standards Program (QSP), adopted by the San Francisco Airport Commission.
 Employers may contact SFO’s Office of Social Responsibility and Community Sustainability at 1(650) 821-1003 or firstname.lastname@example.org to determine if they have employees covered by the QSP.

 Employers that choose to comply with the Amendment by making the specified contribution on the covered employee’s behalf to the City Option Program must make these contributions to SF City Option Program by the 15th of each month for hours worked in the preceding month.

-Under the Healthy Airport Ordinance, once SF City Option receives and processes an employer contribution for an employee, the employee can enroll into and receive the SF MRA benefit.
+Under the Healthy Airport Ordinance, once SF City Option receives and processes an employer contribution for an employee, the employee can enroll in the SF MRA program and receive their benefit.

 Health Care Security Ordinance (HCSO)

 The Health Care Security Ordinance is a San Francisco law that requires Covered Employers to:

 - Satisfy an Employer Spending Requirement by making health care expenditures on behalf of Covered Employees;

 - Maintain sufficient records to show compliance with the Employer Spending Requirement;

 - Post an HCSO Notice at sites where Covered Employees work; and